David Wotherspoon (footballer, born 1990): Youth

-Canada
+Senior

 Wotherspoon was eligible to play for Canada as his mother was born there.
 He was selected for the Canada squad in March 2018 for a friendly against New Zealand without ever having been to Canada.
 He was again called up for a pair of CONCACAF Nations League A matches against Cuba in September 2019.
 In May 2019 Wotherspoon was named to the provisional squad for the 2019 CONCACAF Gold Cup, but was excluded from the final squad.
 Wotherspoon scored his first goal for Canada against the Cayman Islands in a 2022 FIFA World Cup qualifying match on 29 March 2021.
 On 18 June he was named to the 60-man provisional squad for the 2021 CONCACAF Gold Cup, but it was decided due to his heavy club schedule, he would not be a part of the final 23-man team.

 In November 2022, Wotherspoon was named to Canada's squad for the 2022 FIFA World Cup.
+He made his only appearance at the World Cup in Canada's third match against Morocco on December 1, as a substitute for Junior Hoilett.
+This marked the first time a St Johnstone player took the field in a World Cup match.

+In June 2023, Wotherspoon was named to the 23-man Canadian squad contesting the 2023 CONCACAF Nations League Finals.
+On June 19 he was named to the squad for the 2023 CONCACAF Gold Cup, his first participation at the tournament.